orchard-ai/ndex-backend/README.md

 Basically MVP endpoints for front-end dev should be complete

-## Todos
-- Implement OAuth2 login to get the Notion credentials, instead of using .env file.
-- Dynamically define the schema name/properties
-- Use TOML config file instead of .env

-# Dev Environment Setup
-- Install and run Typesense locally (I recommend pulling their [Docker Image](https://hub.docker.com/r/typesense/typesense) and running it):
-    - Make sure its running on port 8108
-        - `docker run -p 8108:8108 -v/tmp/data:/data typesense/typesense:0.24.0 --data-dir /data --api-key=xyz`
-- Install the Rust toolchain

-# How to run
-1. Create a .env file and NOTION_SECRET and TYPESENSE_SECRET set.
-2. `cargo run`
-3. Access endpoints on your localhost:3001

-Alternatively for development, you can install cargo-watch and have the webserver recompile upon saving any file:

-`cargo watch -x run -B 1`

 # Endpoints
 - GET "/" -> Hello World
 - GET "/notion/search_notion" -> Retrieve all Notion objects in a workspace, parses them, and saves them in a JSONL file locally